newvoll/ssmbak/README.md

 DELETEDPARAMETERS       /testyssmbak/deeper/3
 ```

 And pretend we made a mistake.
 Oh no!
-We want them all back:
+We want them all back.
+Let's give ssmbak some time to process and see what we can restore.

 ```
+sleep 30
+ssmbak preview /testyssmbak/ $END_MARK --recursive
 ```
 ```
 ```